apache/pekko-management/docs/src/main/paradox/bootstrap/index.md

 ### Recommended Configuration

-When using the bootstrap module, there are some underlying Akka Cluster settings that should be specified to ensure that your deployment is robust.
+When using the bootstrap module, there are some underlying Pekko Cluster settings that should be specified to ensure that your deployment is robust.

 Since the target environments for this module are dynamic, that is, instances can come and go, failure needs to be